GospelTrust/kairos-th-513/docs/content/_week-04/session-10.md

    As stated previously, this term refers to exculpating the guilty on account of the substitutionary death of Christ.

-   - a.
-Consequently, the status of the person is transformed by the action of “justification,” not the character.
+   - Consequently, the status of the person is transformed by the action of “justification,” not the character.

-   - b.
-While no longer condemned legally, he may not be all that righteous in ontological sense (that is, in his being), at least not at the outset of being forensically justified.
+   - While no longer condemned legally, he may not be all that righteous in ontological sense (that is, in his being), at least not at the outset of being forensically justified.

-   - c.
-It is akin to adopting a child into one’s family; after proper documents are signed, that child is now a son.
+   - It is akin to adopting a child into one’s family; after proper documents are signed, that child is now a son.
 He may misbehave or act waywardly but that does not annul his legal standing in the family.

 2. Positional sanctification.